Kotlin/k2-performance-metrics/README.md

 ## Configure build scenarios

-You can modify your [gradle.properties](gradle.properties) file to configure specific scenarios for your project:
+You should modify your [gradle.properties](gradle.properties) file to configure default scenarios for your project:

 * Set `scenario.non.abi.changes` to specify files for incremental builds with non-ABI changes.
 For multiple files, separate them with commas.
 * Set `scenario.abi.changes` to specify a single file path for incremental builds with ABI changes.